African Travels: 1996-2011 — Sixteen trips thru’ southern African

 Muriel Sanderson and I have been friends since my earlier days in Zambia in 1963 when she lived in Kitwe and I came to the Copperbelt and visited her home when getting supplies for Solwezi and Balovale (Zambezi) Secondary Schools.
 By 1997, she had just retired to Gaborone, Botswana, to be with her sister, nephews and niece.
 These pictures were all taken in or near her home in the years following.

-Mokolodi Game Reserve (Botswana) and Brits (S.Af.).
+Mokolodi Game Reserve (Botswana) and Brits (South Africa).
 Brits is in S.Af., but only a two hour drive east of Gaborone.
-It was a frequent stop as it was the nearest town to the farm camp where I frequently camped.
+It was a frequent stop for me as it was the nearest town to the farm camp where I frequently camped.
 Mokolodi is a carefully cultured game reserve a short drive from Gaborone.
 The photos below show me with friends dining outdoors in both of those places with friends.
 On one occasion Muriel made a reservation for me to stay at one of the few chalets within the game park.
 Delightful!

 Nellie Smith was Zindi’s friend in NYC, and retired to Vryberg in the North Western Province of South Africa just before I made these journeys.
 I visited her many times between 1997 and 2002 since Vryberg is just a 90 minute drive southeast of Gaborone.
 My friends and I also drove to eastern South Africa to Segunda in two cars with her and her niece, Isabelle.
 The two pictures on the left were taken in or just outside her home.
 The picture on the right was taken outside the casino in Segunda.